 The healing process is unique for each individual.
 It cannot be rushed and, like the butterfly’s wings, must unfold as part of a process in which all of the stages of healing occur naturally.
 The therapist must be mindful of allowing this process to unfold, never rushing forward in the name of achieving short-term goals.

-The Yoga therapist is familiar with all aspects of Yoga as a healing modality.
-A Yoga therapist who cultivates their strengths and areas of interest is passionate about their particular area of concentration, whether it is the physical body, the subtle body or the psycho-emotional body, is better able to inspire healing in the receiver.
+The Yoga therapist is familiar with all aspects of Yoga as a healing modality, but also has a natural tendency to gravitate toward a specific area or areas.
+A Yoga therapist who cultivates their strengths and areas of interest is passionate about their particular area of concentration, whether it be the physical body, the subtle body or the psycho-emotional body.
+This enthusiasm supports the care receiver in their own healing process.

 Committed Personal Practice: sādhanā

 A practice designed for the needs of the individual generally provides optimal healing.
 The most effective way for the therapist to create a personal practice for others is to develop their own consistent individual practice, and to assess carefully how it meets their needs.